OlegTKT/bc.game/README.md

 ### Warning:
-Note no strategy is 100% successful.
+Note: no strategy is 100% successful.
 The house always has the edge :)

 **Gamble at your own risk.
-Try the script with a small amount first to get familiar with.**
+Try the script with a small amount first to get familiar with it.**

-## Tips to the auther:
+## Tips to the author:

 BTC : 19SNroELouycxUmfrBfA8w8x168RCCk8XU